Medicare Advantage Plans

 Original Medicare Vision Coverage

-Original Medicare does not cover:
+Original Medicare typically does not cover routine vision services such as:

 • Routine eye exams